Build Good Energy™, from the ground up — the simple solution that’s been under our feet the whole time.

 Chain Reactions Innovations (CRI) Program

 Justin and Tyler take part in the first cohort of the Chain Reactions Innovations two-year program at Argonne National Laboratory in Chicago’s suburbs.
 It offered financial support, expertise, and high-end laboratory research equipment that was essential to their continued research.
-They focused on tuning the growth and harvesting of mushroom root growth to produce various high-value products, such as a porous carbon material for batteries, water filters, and even alternative meat.
+They focused on tuning the growth and harvesting of mycelium growth to produce various high-value products, such as a porous carbon material for batteries, water filters, and even alternative meat.

 16